jorgetovar/engineer-learning-notes/leadership/deep-work.md

 # The idea 💡

 Valuable, High skilled workers.
-Once the market is made universally accessible, these at the peak of the market will thrive while the rest suffer.
+Once the market is made universally accessible, those at the peak of the market will thrive while the rest suffer.

 **Digital technology reduces the need for labor in many industries, and the proportion of the rewards returned to those who own intelligent machines is growing.** 💻